-The BitPay WooCommerce plugin allows you to accept Bitcoin, and it supports all Bitcoin wallets that support payment protocol.
+The BitPay WooCommerce plugin allows you to accept Bitcoin, and it supports all Bitcoin wallets that support the payment protocol.
 You can set prices in local currency and refund customers in Bitcoin.
 BitPay provides a test merchant account and wallet.

 The Blockonomics WooCommerce plugin allows you to accept BTC and other altcoins.
 The checkout process happens within your website/theme.
 It supports all major fiat currencies and HD wallets like Trezor, Blockchain.info, and Mycelium.

 Coinbase is an online platform that allows merchants, consumers, and traders to transact with digital currencies.
-It allows its users to create Bitcoin wallets and start buying or selling Bitcoins by connecting with their bank accounts.
+It allows its users to create Bitcoin wallets and start buying or selling Bitcoins by connecting their bank accounts.
 Also, it provides a series of merchant payment processing systems and tools that support many high traffic websites.

 Coinbase has two WooCommerce plugins, but both haven’t been updated or supported in years.
 There are Coinbase and Coinbase-WooCommerce.

 CoinGate is a payment gateway for blockchain payments.
-Their mission is to grow the adoption of cryptocurrencies on a global scale by providing a robust payments infrastructure that caters to the needs of merchants and customers.
+Its mission is to grow the adoption of cryptocurrencies on a global scale by providing a robust payments infrastructure that caters to the needs of merchants and customers.

 The CoinGate WooCommerce plugin accepts Bitcoin and 50+ cryptocurrencies including Litecoin and Ethereum.
 You can receive settlements in Bitcoin, EUR, and USD.
 CoinGate provides a sandbox environment for testing.

 Mollie is a technology-based company that processes payments with local payment methods such as Mastercard, VISA, Amex, PayPal, iDEAL, Bancontact, Bitcoin, SEPA Direct Debit and SOFORT Banking.
-They aim to make online payment simple for merchants by taking away the complexity of payment methods and offering a simple, but powerful API.
+Its aim to make online payment simple for merchants by taking away the complexity of payment methods and offering a simple, but powerful API.